 VCB has primarily been a residential rehabilitation center.
-However, due to COVID-19, our staff has had to make the difficult decision to suspend Winter weekend programs until April 2021.
+However, due to COVID-19, our staff has had to make the difficult decision to suspend many of our weekend programs until further notice.
 This decision was made over a period of many discussions and over several weeks and is in the best interests of our participants and staff so that everyone can remain as safe and healthy as possible.
 This is why we are proud to announce that not only are some of VCB's most popular programs going virtual, but VCB programs will now be open to any adult (18 years or older) with a visual impairment, regardless of whether or not they have registered with the New York State Commission for the Blind (NYSCB)!

 The switch to open and virtual programming allows even more potential participants to learn new skills in a collaborative environment, meet new people sharing similar experiences, and grow our amazing community!

 Virtual VCB Activities Include

 Games include Jeopardy, Trivia, and Family Feud, among others.

 Discussions include self-advocacy, adjusting to blindness, and more.

 Activities include guest speakers, poetry readings, and talent showcases.

 Virtual VCB programs are available to individuals who are blind or visually impaired over the age of 18.
 This program does not have an age cap.

 Virtual VCB sessions are completely free for participants.
 Additionally, participants do not need to be registered with the NYS Commission for the Blind.